-- 1. Have all tubes, warmed mTeSRTM1 (15 25°C) and DMEM/F-12 with 15 mM HEPES, and coated cultureware ready before starting the protocol to ensure that the thawing procedure is done as quickly as possible. - Note: Do not warm mTeSRTM1 in a 37°C water bath. - 2.
-Add Y-27632 to mTeSRTM1 to reach a final concentration of 10 μM. - 3.
-Wipe the outside of the vial of cells with 70% ethanol or isopropanol. - 4.
-In a biosafety cabinet, twist the cap a quarter-turn to relieve internal pressure, then retighten. - 5.
+- 1. Have all tubes, warmed mTeSRTM1 (15 25°C) and DMEM/F-12 (Catalog #36254), and pre-coated cultureware (section 4.2) ready before starting the protocol to ensure that the thawing procedure is done as quickly as possible. - Note: Do not warm mTeSRTM1 in a 37°C water bath. - 2.
+Add ROCK inhibitor Y-27632 (Catalog #72302) to mTeSRTM1 to reach a final concentration of 10 μM. - 3.
 Quickly thaw cells in a 37°C water bath by gently shaking the vial.
-Remove the vial when a small frozen cell pellet remains.
-Do not vortex cells. - 6.
-Wipe the outside of the vial with 70% ethanol or isopropanol. - 7.
-Use a 1 mL pipettor to slowly transfer the contents of the cryovial to a 15 mL conical tube containing 5 7 mL of DMEM/F-12 with 15 mM HEPES. - 8.
-Centrifuge cells at 300 x g for 5 minutes at room temperature (15 25°C). - 9.
-Carefully remove the supernatant with a pipette, leaving a small amount of medium to ensure the cell pellet is not disturbed. - 10.
+Remove the vial when a small frozen cell pellet remains. - 4.
+Remove the cryovial from the water bath and wipe it with 70% ethanol or isopropanol. - 5.
+Use a 1 mL micropipette to slowly transfer the contents of the cryovial to a 15 mL conical tube containing 5 7 mL of DMEM/F-12. - 6.
+Centrifuge cells at 300 x g for 5 minutes at room temperature (15 25°C). - 7.
+Carefully remove the supernatant with a pipette, leaving a small amount of medium to ensure the cell pellet is not disturbed. - 8.
 Add 1 mL of mTeSRTM1 containing 10 μM Y-27632 to the tube.
-Mix gently. - 11.
-Plate cells onto coated cultureware. - Note: In general, one frozen cryovial containing 1 \times 10 6 cells can be thawed and plated into 1 2 wells of a 6-well plate. - 12.
+Mix gently. - 9.
+Plate cells onto pre-coated cultureware. - Note: In general, one frozen cryovial containing $1 \times 10^6$ cells can be thawed and plated into 1 2 wells of a 6-well plate. - 10.
 Place the cultureware in a 37°C incubator.
-Move the cultureware in several quick, short, back-and-forth and side-to-side motions to evenly distribute the cells across the surface. - 13.
-Perform daily medium changes using mTeSRTM1 (without Y-27632) and visually assess cultures to monitor growth until the next passaging time (i.e. 80 90% confluent).
-This takes approximately 2 5 days after thawing. - Note: The time to reach 80 90% confluency may vary when using different cell lines; cultures should be monitored under the microscope until the optimal passaging time is determined. - 14.
-Passage cultures using standard techniques to generate cell aggregates (e.g. using ReLeSRTM [section 5.1.1]) - Note: It is not recommended to perform serial single-cell passaging due to the increased risk of karyotype abnormalities.^{5,6}
+Move the cultureware in several quick, short, back-and-forth and side-to-side motions to evenly distribute the cells across the surface. - 11.
+Perform daily medium changes using mTeSRTM1 (without ROCK inhibitor Y-27632) and visually assess cultures to monitor growth until the next passaging time (i.e. 80 90% confluent).
+This takes approximately 2 5 days after thawing. - Note: This time may vary when using different cell lines, therefore cultures should be monitored under the microscope until the optimal passaging time is determined. - 12.
+Passage cultures using standard techniques to generate cell aggregates (e.g. ReLeSRTM [section 5.1.1])

+Note: It is generally not recommended to perform serial single-cell passaging due to the increased risk of karyotype abnormalities5-6.